Topic: Ferries

 Written on April 28, 2018 at 5:54 am, by

 Come Share Your Ideas at WA State Ferries Local Open Houses May 2 Washington State Ferries will be holding open house events next Wednesday May 2 in Friday Harbor, and on some interisland ferry runs, to gather input for the 2040 Ferries Long Range Plan.
-This effort has been underway for the last year or so, Continue Reading
+This effort has been underway for the last year or Continue Reading

 Yakima Service Update